AntonsRuberts/AntonsRuberts.github.io/_graph/deepwalk.md

 ## Facebook Data

 Facebook data can be downloaded from the [dataset repo](https://github.com/benedekrozemberczki/datasets).
-This particular dataset is a netowork of Facebook Pages and was used in [this paper](https://arxiv.org/abs/1802.03997).
-As in the previous blog, there's 3 files - edges, targets, and features.
+This particular dataset is a network of Facebook Pages and was used in [this paper](https://arxiv.org/abs/1802.03997).
+As in the previous blog, there are 3 files - edges, targets, and features.

 ```python
 edges_path = 'datasets-master/facebook_large/facebook_edges.csv'